oktadev/okta-smartfhir-docs/README.md

 * Validate the signed JWT to ensure that the consent process was not bypassed in any way.

 **/token Proxy**
 The token proxy is what is called by the SMART client to exchange it's authorization code for an id/access token.
-It serves 2 purposes:
-* To retrieve the patient id from the access token, and include it alongside the access token in it's response.
+It's purpose is to retrieve the patient id from the access token, and include it alongside the access token in it's response.
+It also is responsible for replaying any custom consent decisions during the token refresh process.

-* To perform private_key_jwt authentication with Okta for public applications.
-A single, shared secret key is shared by all public SMART clients.
-For confidential clients, client_id/client_secret from the SMART client is forwarded on to Okta.

 **Launch Response Cache**
 When authorizing FHIR API access using the SMART launch framework, any launch response data selected by the user at authorization time (such as a patient id in response to launch/patient scope) must also be taken into account if/when a token is refreshed using a refresh token.
 The launch response cache is a persistent store that is to be used to remember and replay the user's selections during the original authorization flow, that may be remembered during the refresh process.
 In the reference implementation a nosql database has been used that employs TTL (time to live) features so records automatically expire and are removed at roughly the same time a refresh token will expire.